mlnrt/simple-aws-emr-spark-cluster/README.md

 * the EMR cluster itself
 * a VPC Endpoint for Systems Manager to access the instances if needed using Systems Manager instead of opening SSH ports
 * a gateway VPC endpoint for the instances to access the S3 service directly

+The stack also
+* pushes the data and PySpark code to the data s3 bucket
+* automatically creates the EMR steps to run your Spark jobs and outputs the results in the data S3 bucket

 ![](images/emr-stack-architecture.jpg)

 ### Why just one AZ ?

-This stack deploys EMR Instance Groups and not Instance Fleets and Instance Groups can only be deployed in a single AZ.
+This stack deploys EMR __Instance Groups__ and not __Instance Fleets__ and Instance Groups can only be deployed in a single AZ.

 ### What type of instances are deployed ?